danielvoliveira/good-shoes-laravel-api/README.md

 6) In root of project, create a file to database with the name "database.sqlite"

-5) Access the directory "./good-shoes-laravel-api" in CMD:
+5) Open in cmd and access the directory "./good-shoes-laravel-api":

 ```bash
 cd ./good-shoes-laravel-api